-Downloaded on 12/2/18 from Diocese of Springfield
+Downloaded 6/19/19 From the Diocese of Springfield

-https://web.archive.org/web/20181202055014/https://promise.dio.org/
+https://promise.dio.org/

 Dear Brothers and Sisters in Christ,

 In recent months, I have received a steady flow of correspondence from many of the lay faithful and religious of our diocese (as well as many from elsewhere in the country) regarding the troubles besetting our Church.
 I have also begun a process of visiting with each of the parishes of our diocese to speak with the lay faithful and listen to their concerns and suggestions.
 I am grateful to all those who have taken time to share their thoughts candidly with me, and I have reflected deeply on all that I have heard and observed.